Why Institutional Investors Are Turning To Blockchain Solutions For Investment Manager RFP's

 An easier way for institutional asset owners and their prospective 3rd party money managers to create, bid on, and finalise RFPs is just around the corner thanks to the blockchain.
 Stronger identity verification, dynamic bidding, and enhanced security are just the features that we’re seeing right now on the horizon.
 With continued developments and bold initiatives like the U.S. government’s efforts, there’s a ton of promise that RFPs will no longer be something that keeps everyone up at night.

-Gary Markham is CEO of aXpire
+Gary Markham is CEO at aXpire

 The views expressed in this article are those of the author and do not necessarily reflect the views of AlphaWeek or its publisher, The Sortino Group